jimboreilly/reason-soccer-table/README.md

 ### Backend

-create a `.env` file in the `/backend/` directory with your https://www.football-data.org/ API token
+create a `.env` file in the `/backend/` directory with your https://www.football-data.org/ API token (if the program doesn't find one, it just uses a stub response!)
 ```sh
 # /backend/.env
 token=<this is your token>